 Meet the Team

-Amé Bell is the Director of David Krut Projects (DKP) in Parkwood which consists of two galleries, a bookstore, framing and other production-related activities.
+Amé Bell is the Director of David Krut Projects (DKP) which consists of multiple galleries, a bookstore, framing and other production-related activities.
 Aside from her management skills, Bell is an accomplished art curator and designer of art books.

 Nomazitah Ngwenya